 Cleaning Your Boat After Every Trip

-We've all seen the guy who meticulously scrubs down his boat every morning with a gentle cloth.
-Maybe it seems a little over the top to clean your boat that thoroughly every morning.
-However, wiping down the stainless and varnished teak with boat cleaning supplies might not be a bad idea.
+Cleaning everyday may seem a little over the top, but wiping down the stainless and varnished teak with boat cleaning supplies might not be a bad idea.
 Why?
 Because salt will almost immediately start to corrode your boat and form pox.
-You will first notice it on the stainless, but the salt will damage the rest of your boat as well.

 What Happens if You Don't Clean Your Boat?